toolness/teeny-quiz-fun/README.md

 quiz's HTML and JS in a live-reload environment like [Thimble][] and [JS Bin][].

+## API

+A teeny quiz web page needs to follow a basic markup API and define one JavaScript function.
+Specifically, it needs the following:

+* A stylesheet link including `teeny-quiz.css`.

+* A script tag including `teeny-quiz.js`.

+* A `<section>` with id `questions` that contains a single `<form>`.
+The form should have:

+  * any number of checkbox inputs, each with a unique `name` attribute.
+  * any number of radio inputs, each with `name` and `value` attributes.
+As is standard for HTML forms, radio inputs belonging to the same group should have the same name.
+  * a submit button.

+* A `<section>` with id `answers` that contains any number of `<div>` children, each with a unique id.
+These represent different responses that can be given to the user based on their responses to the questions.

+* The answers section should also contain a button with id `reset`, which can be used to go back to the question-answering phase (this is required for live-reload code editors that don't have back buttons).

+* A global JavaScript function called `getAnswerId`, which takes a single argument called *response*.

+  *response* will be an object describing the user's answers to the quiz questions.
+Each property of this object corresponds to the `name` attribute of a form input in the `questions` section.
+For radio inputs, values will be strings that correspond to the selected input's `value` attribute.
+  For checkboxes, values will be booleans.

+  This function should perform any necessary logic on `response` and return a string representing the id of a `<div>` in the answers section of the HTML.
+The related `<div>` will then be shown to the user.

+For a simple example that incorporates these requirements, see `index.html`.

 ## Deployment

 To deploy to an HTML page that only includes absolute links to